-Make yourself at om, doll, and let me introduce you to a model of mindfulness and style.
-You may know Suze Yalof Schwartz already from The Today Show, Good Morning America and The View, where she used to represent Glamour and Vogue magazines, giving helpful style advice.
-Today, this telegenic tastemaker is a spiritual entrepreneur, the founder of a chic meditation center in Los Angeles called Unplug Meditation that’s breathing new life into the age-old practice.
-A SoulCycle for serenity, if you will.
-Our gal discovered meditation in 2012 as a way to manage her busy life as a fashion editor and mother of three, and now she’s devoted herself full-time to taking it mainstream.
-We were just about to pick Suze’s tranquil brain about how to deal with the inevitable stress that comes with hosting a Thanksgiving or holiday fete for family or friends.
-Take a deep breath, darlin’.
-Hostess nirvana awaits…
+Make yourself at om, and allow us to introduce you to a model of mindfulness.
+Suze Yalof Schwartz is a spiritual entrepreneur, the founder of a chic meditation center in Los Angeles called Unplug Meditation that’s breathing new life into the age-old practice—a SoulCycle for serenity, if you will.
+Join us as we pick Suze’s tranquil brain about how to deal with the inevitable stress that comes with hosting a holiday fête.

 The hour before a party starts can be so stressful as you put the finishing touches on things, deal with last-minute issues and anticipate the arrivals.
 What’s the best way to manage pre-party jitters?